temporalio/documentation/docs-src/cloud/tcld/namespace/retention.md

   - tcld
 ---

-The `tcld namespace retention` command manages the length of time (in days) a closed Workflow is preserved before deletion for a given Namespace in Temporal Cloud.
+The `tcld namespace retention` commands manage the length of time (in days) a closed Workflow is preserved before deletion for a given Namespace in Temporal Cloud.

 Alias: `r`